Here’s How To Quickly Fix Your Cloudy Swimming Pool Water In 6 Steps

 Sometimes, a bit of preventative maintenance is what it takes to keep your pool water sparklingly clear.

-A pool clarifier, such as the Robarb Super Blue Clarifier (click here to check the price on Amazon), helps to reduce murkiness in pool water.
+A water clarifier, such as the Robarb Super Blue Clarifier (click here to check the price on Amazon), helps to reduce murkiness in pool water.

 - Concentrated Formula - Only 1 oz. treats 5,000 gallons